An Ember in the Ashes: Characters

 Elias – This character is described as "the finest soldier at Blackcliff Military Academy—but secretly, its most unwilling.
 The scion of one of the Empire’s finest families, Elias wants only to be free from the tyranny he’s being trained to enforce."

 Helene – Helene Aquilla is Blackcliff Academy's only female student and also best friend to Elias.

-Commandant – The Commandant is the cruel head of the military academy, Blackcliff, as well as the mother of Elias, and is considered "one of the most powerful people in the Empire."
+Commandant – The cruel head of the military academy, Blackcliff, as well as the mother of Elias, and is considered "one of the most powerful people in the Empire."

-Marcus – Marcus an ignorant soldier in Blackcliff who was one of the four chosen for the trials, becoming emperor at the end."
+Marcus – An ignorant soldier in Blackcliff who was one of the four chosen for the trials, becoming emperor at the end."